Senku Ishigami: Critical response

 Writers have commented on Senku's relationships portrayed in the narrative, most notably the members from Ishigami Village and his rivalry with Tsukasa.
-Initially, Manga.Tokyo said that the dynamic between Senku and Taiju was similar to Pinky and the Brain series but found the duo dull as there was nothing interesting about their interactions.
-Anime UK News also saw Senku's quest to increase the firepower of the Ishigami Village as a build up to the eventual second season whihich explores the fight against Tsukasa's forces.
-Otaquest and IGN praised Senku's characterization and actions in the plot as how he influences his student Chrome who has no knolwedge of Senku's science.
+Initially, Manga.Tokyo said that the dynamic between Senku and Taiju was similar to Pinky and the Brain series and found that the duo has interesting interactions.
+Anime UK News also saw Senku's quest to increase the firepower of the Ishigami Village as a build up to the eventual second season which explores the fight against Tsukasa's forces.
+Otaquest and IGN praised Senku's characterization and actions in the plot as how he influences his student Chrome who has no knowledge of Senku's science.

-Senku's rivalry with Tsukasa was also the focus of the series' themes involving science against strength with Medium regarded the second anime season as the most important parts it adapted despite noting the final twist their war to be controversial.
+Senku's rivalry with Tsukasa was also the focus of the series' themes involving science against strength, with Medium website regarded the second anime season as the most important parts it adapted.
+Furthermore, the website noted that the final twist in their war is controversial.
 Anime News Network noted that ever since the first volume, Boichi gave Senku and Tsukasa's rivalry a major effect and noted how Senku still the latter as a murderer even if his rival destroy humans' statues.
 Comic Book Bin enjoyed the clash in the ninth volume between such forces to the point of calling it the best part of the manga.
 Both of Senku's voice actors Aaron Dismuke's and Kobayashi's works as Senku's actors have been praised by the media.
-In an article by AnimeAnime, Senku was listed as the second best Kobayashi character behind Subaru Natsuki from Re:Zero − Starting Life in Another World.
+In an article by the Japanese AnimeAnime website, Senku was listed as the second best Kobayashi character behind Subaru Natsuki from Re:Zero − Starting Life in Another World.